CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 # Creating another user

 Since the `root` user is the most powerful, essentially a root user can do everything on the server, so we may want to limit access to it to improve security.
-So in this section, we will create a new user and configure it to "act like" a `root` user but with certain limitations.
-And we will be logging as this user from now on.
+So in this section, we will create a new user and configure it to "act like" a `root` user but with certain limitations, and we will login as this user from then on.
 It is highly recommended to do so, but if you choose not to follow this practice and simply want to login as the `root` user anyway, you may click [here to skip to the next section](DigitalOcean%20Tutorial.md#configuring-postgres).

 ## Hello John Doe

 In this section, we will create a user named `johndoe`.
-You may choose any name you want, just remember to swap `johndoe` with your username for each command.
-We create a new user `johndoe` with the following command:
+You may choose any name you want, just remember to swap `johndoe` with your username for each command and configuration.
+We can create a new user `johndoe` with the following command:

 ```
 adduser johndoe